About Me

 AGN Host Galaxies

-An active galactic nucleus (AGN) is a supermassive black hole actively feeding on nearby material.
+An active galactic nucleus (AGN) is an environment created by a supermassive black hole that actively feeds on nearby material.
 AGN activity generates an enormous amount of energetic feedback back into the galaxy, which is thought to play a major role in galaxy evolution over cosmic time.
-I measure distances to galaxies which host a supermassive black hole such as this, and also use the behavior of these environments to measure black hole masses.
+I measure distances to galaxies that host an AGN such as this, and also use the behavior of these environments to measure black hole masses (animation credit: DESY/Science Communication Lab).

 Green Bank Radio Telescope

 The Robert C. Byrd Green Bank Telescpoe is located in the national radio quiet zone in West Virginia.
 It is the largest steerable instrument in the world, with a dish 300 feet in diameter and height 485 feet above the ground.
-I've used this telescope to observe 21cm radiation from neutral hydrogen in nearby galaxies hosting an active galactic nucleus (AGN).
+I've used this telescope to measure the rotation speeds of nearby galaxies hosting an AGN.

 My Work